rajeshpillai/react-restated/README.md

-THe project is inspired from react-unstated and couple of other articles.(https://github.com/jamiebuilds/unstated).
+The project is inspired from react-unstated and couple of other articles.(https://github.com/jamiebuilds/unstated).
 It is only intended for educational purpose as of now.

 ## Table of Contents